-The original business of the Company, that is, breeding, growing, processing and selling agricultural commodities, such as alfalfa seed, and to a lesser extent, wheat and small grains, began as S&W Seed Company, a general partnership, in July 1980.
+The original business of the Company, that is, breeding, growing, processing and selling alfalfa seed, began as S&W Seed Company, a general partnership, in July 1980.
 The corporate entity, S&W Seed Company, was incorporated in Delaware in October 2009.
 The corporation is the successor entity to Seed Holding, LLC, which had purchased a majority interest in the general partnership between June 2008 and December 2009.
 Following the Company's initial public offering in May 2010, the Company purchased the remaining general partnership interests and became the sole owner of the business.
 Seed Holding, LLC is a consolidated subsidiary of the Company.

-In December 2011, S&W Seed Company consummated a merger (the "Reincorporation") with and into its wholly-owned subsidiary, S&W Seed Company, a Nevada corporation, pursuant to the terms and conditions of an Agreement and Plan of Merger.
+In December 2011, S&W Seed Company consummated a merger (the "Reincorporation") with and into its wholly owned subsidiary, S&W Seed Company, a Nevada corporation, pursuant to the terms and conditions of an Agreement and Plan of Merger.
 As a result of the Reincorporation, the Company is now a Nevada corporation.

-On April 1, 2013, the Company, together with its wholly owned subsidiary, S&W Seed Australia Pty Ltd, an Australia corporation ("S&W Australia"), closed on the acquisition of all of the issued and outstanding ordinary shares of Seed Genetics International Pty Ltd, an Australia corporation ("SGI"), from SGI's shareholders (the "SGI Acquisition").
+On April 1, 2013, the Company, together with its wholly owned subsidiary, S&W Seed Australia Pty Ltd, an Australia corporation ("S&W Australia"), closed on the acquisition of all of the issued and outstanding shares of Seed Genetics International Pty Ltd, an Australia corporation ("SGI"), from SGI's shareholders (the "SGI Acquisition").